Pennsylvania Mechanics Lien — Deadlines, Laws, and Filing Guide

 In Pennsylvania, the deadline to file a mechanics lien is 6 months from the last date of furnishing labor or materials.
 This 6-month deadline applies to contractors, subcontractors, and material suppliers.
 This is one of the longer lien deadlines in the country.

-Pennsylvania Notice of Intention
+What Is the Pennsylvania Notice of Intention?

 Pennsylvania subcontractors and sub-subcontractors (not direct contractors) must serve a Notice of Intention to File a Mechanics Lien Claim on the property owner at least 30 days before filing the lien.
 This notice must be served by personal service or certified mail.

-Who Can File a Mechanics Lien in Pennsylvania
+Who Can File a Mechanics Lien in Pennsylvania?

 Under the Pennsylvania Mechanics Lien Act, the following parties can file a mechanics lien: contractors who have a direct contract with the owner, subcontractors (provided they serve the required Notice of Intention), and material suppliers who contract with the owner or a contractor.